AndreRH/hangover/README.md

 Emulator integrations:

-- [QEMU](https://gitlab.com/qemu-project/qemu): Mostly done, though needs fixes for stability and CriticalSection
+- [QEMU](https://gitlab.com/qemu-project/qemu): Has the most issues and is by far the [slowest](https://github.com/AndreRH/hangover/tree/master/benchmarks) option
 - [FEX](https://github.com/FEX-Emu/FEX): Available as Unix and PE
 - [Box64](https://github.com/ptitSeb/box64/): Mostly done, but depends on the early 32-bit emulation of Box64
 - [Blink](https://github.com/jart/blink): started, not part of this repository yet